-- ask the Health and Social Care Trust if they have a list of approved care providers - search on the Homecare. co.uk directory: homecare.co.uk/homecare/listings.cfm/searchcountry/Northern-Ireland
+- ask the Health and Social Care Trust if they have a list of approved care providers, see nidirect.gov.uk/contacts/healthand-social-care-trusts - search on the Homecare. co.uk directory: homecare.listings.cfm/searchcountry/Northern-Ireland

 You could also find out about equipment and technology that could help.
-Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see pages 21-22.
+Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see pages 20-21.